quasarframework/quasar-framework.org/source/guide/app-troubleshoot-and-tips.md

 ### Disabling iOS rubber band effect

-When building an iOS app with Cordova and you want to disable the rubber band effect (https://www.youtube.com/watch?v=UjuNGpU29Mk), add this to your `config.xml` from the `cordova` wrapper folder inside your project:
+When building an iOS app with Cordova and you want to disable the [rubber band effect](https://www.youtube.com/watch?v=UjuNGpU29Mk), add this to your `config.xml` from the `cordova` wrapper folder inside your project:

 ``` xml
 <Preference name = "DisallowOverscroll" value = "true" />